salzmanlab-admin/DEEPEST-Fusion/custom_scripts/readme.md

 - kinase_cosmic_analysis.R: this script performs a statistical analysis to identify TCGA tumor types with high enrichment for fusions involving kinase or COSMIC genes (corresponding to the results presented in Figure 2B and 5A in the paper)

 - recurrent_partners_statistical_analysis.R: this script performs the statistical analysis based on generalized birthday problem to find significantly-fused genes and also show the recurrent fusions are highly enriched in fuions.
-Then it compares the distinct profiles of significantly fused genes in TCGA and GTEx samples (corresponding to results in Figure 4).
+Then it compares the distinct profiles of significantly fused genes in TCGA and GTEx samples (corresponding to results in Figures 3 (for recurrent fusions) and 4 (for significantly fused genes)).

 - protein_domains_statistical_analysis.r: This script finds enriched single protein domains and protein domains across fusion proteins when their frequencies are compared to their null frequencies in the reference transcriptome (corresponding to Dataset S3).